cardboard-iguana/cardboard-iguana.com/log/2022-07-06-offsec-live-pen-200-and-aws-deep-dive.md

 ### NMAP & Wireshark

-* Nmap host discovery scans use the following tests (in order) for host discovery: ICMP ping, port 443, port 80, ICMP timestamp.
+Nmap host discovery scans use the following tests (in order) for host discovery: ICMP ping, port 443, port 80, ICMP timestamp.
 Note that ICMP packets can only be sent when nmap is run with root privileges.

-* Even nmap's host discovery scan (when run as root) can miss windows hosts.
+Even nmap's host discovery scan (when run as root) can miss windows hosts.
 OffSec recommends supplementing this with a full scan of the top 10 most common ports with host discovery disabled (`--top-ports 10 -Pn`), as well as perhaps using a tool like `arping` (if you're on the same network, of course).

-* Windows will respond to connections to closed ports with a RST packet *if* the firewall is down.
+Windows will respond to connections to closed ports with a RST packet *if* the firewall is down.
 (If the firewall is up, it will simply *not* respond.)

-REFERENCES:

 * [Using "nmap"](../notes/nmap.md)